regulator-g/regulator-g/README.md

 - 👋 Hi, I’m @regulator-g
-- 👀 I’m interested in gaming on linux
+- 👀 I’m interested in DevOps and gaming on linux
-- 🌱 I’m currently learning Azure, PowerBI, SQL
+- 🌱 I’m currently learning Ansible, bash, terraform
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me here is fine
+- 📫 How to reach me: here is fine

 <!---
 regulator-g/regulator-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.